AICONSlab/MIRACL/docs/tutorials/clar_reg/clar_reg.md

 ![reg](reg4.png)

-Then choose the orientation for scrolling through the slices (going into the page), can confirm the orientation by changing the image number at the bottom (enter higher number and press Enter), or using the Next or Prev image
+Next, choose the orientation for scrolling through the slices (going into the page), can confirm the orientation by changing the image number at the bottom (enter higher number and press Enter), or using the Next or Prev image
 buttons: